 by Marta Włodarska, Backpackers.Wro

 Świdnica is a small town in Lower Silesia in southwestern Poland.
 On its territory is one of the greatest treasures of Poland – the Church of Peace.
 The Church of Peace was built under the agreements of the Treaty of Westphalia from 1648, which ended the Thirty Years’ War.
 The treaty allowed Protestants from Lower Silesia to erect a “church of peace” that would commemorate the end of the devastating war and the end of the religious conflict.
-The Church of Peace has been inscribed on the UNESCO World Heritage List since 2001.
+The Church of Peace is on the UNESCO World Heritage List since 2001.
 The church is also the largest wooden baroque temple in Europe and one of the seven new wonders of Poland, according to “National Geographic.”

 The Church of Peace, Świdnica